superdesk/web-publisher/docs/cookbooks/implementators/secure_content_push.rst

 Secure content push to Publisher
 ================================

 Content can be pushed to Publisher via HTTP requests from any system.
-But it's important store and publish one requests from approved by us sources.
+But it's important to store and publish only requests from approved by us sources.

 To verify incoming requests we use special header: :code:`x-superdesk-signature`.
 Value of this header have format like